deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 analyzer_port: 30033 # The default is 30033
 ```

-Note: After configuration, this IP will be fixedly sent to the collector as the data transmission IP, and the collector will also use the `controller-ips` in the local configuration file to request the control plane port 30035 to obtain configuration information.
+Note: After configuration, this IP will be fixedly sent to the collector as the data transmission IP, and the collector will also fixedly use the `controller-ips` in the local configuration file to request the control plane port 30035 to obtain configuration information.

 ## Use Local externalTrafficPolicy

-In environments without LoadBalancer conditions, you can configure the Service of deepflow-server to `externalTrafficPolicy=Local` to ensure that the traffic accessing the NodePort of a certain node will only be routed to the deepflow-server on that node.
-Due to the use of `externalTrafficPolicy=Local` and deepflow-server drift, some nodes' NodePorts may not be able to access deepflow-server.
-You need to be careful to avoid affecting the controller-ip in the deepflow-agent configuration file.
+In environments without LoadBalancer conditions, you can configure the Service of deepflow-server to `externalTrafficPolicy=Local` to ensure that the traffic accessing the NodePort of a node will only be routed to the deepflow-server on that node.
+Due to the use of `externalTrafficPolicy=Local` and deepflow-server drift and other factors, some nodes' NodePorts may not be able to access deepflow-server.
+You need to be careful to avoid affecting the `controller-ip` in the configuration file of deepflow-agent.

 `values-custom.yaml` configuration: